-You close your doors and window curtains to keep snoops and peeping Toms out of your home.
-Unfortunately, any halfway dedicated sneak with a little technology can get past your doors and curtains to see everything going on in your house.
+You close your doors and curtains to keep snoops and peeping Toms out of your home.
+Unfortunately, any halfway-dedicated sneak with a little technology can get past both to see everything going on in your house.

 Plus, your webcam might not be the only camera in your house.
-You might have an internet-enabled security camera, or smartphone or tablet.
+You might have an internet-enabled security camera, or a smartphone or even a tablet.
 Let’s take a look at how you can keep creeps off your cameras and out of your private moments.

-Internet-enabled security cameras and baby monitors are a common sight in many houses for a number of reasons.
+Internet-enabled security cameras and baby monitors are a common sight in many houses.
 They’re easy to install and set up because they connect to a Wi-Fi network.
 Once they’re in place, they’re a great way to keep an eye on kids, aging parents and possessions.
-Plus, they’re really not that expensive, as you can see from the ones I sell in my store.
+Plus, they’re really not that expensive.

-However, many people don’t follow the directions when setting them up and don’t change the default username and password.
+Many people don’t follow the directions when setting them up, though, and they don’t change the default username and password.
 This is a problem because hackers know the default login information for every gadget on the market.